davebenson/doom4-walkthrough/README.md

 Drop drop and take out the few The Possesseds.

 ## Mission 2:  Mini Fight 2.5: In front of Security Station
-A few ???
-The Possesseds.
+4 The Possesseds.

+Load up on health and armor before proceeding, since the next fight can be tough.

 Since you don't have the Yellow Keycard yet, you will have to go down the hall to a developed outdoor area.

+CHECKPOINT.

 ## Mission 2:  Fight 2.6: Developed Outdoor Gore Nest
 Before destroying the gore nest, take out the 6?
 The Possesseds possibly using Glory Kills to get more health.
 I tend to use the pistol to save ammo.